Colloquium: Quantum anomalous Hall effect: Moir e Materials

 \onlinecite{liu2019pseudo} suggested a pseudo-magnetic field picture to understand the non-zero Chern number in each valley and the resulting QAH effect in TBG.
 Given the similarity between the flat bands in TBG and Landau levels, fractional Chern insulator phases have also been discussed theoretically \cite{ledwith2020fractional,repellin2020chern}. \onlinecite{he2020giant} proposed a giant orbital magnetoelectric effect in TBG, which can explain the extremely small current that can switch the magnetization in TBG \cite{sharpe2019emergent}.
 The band basis with non-zero Chern number in each valley, sometimes called “Chern band basis”, is also valuable for understanding other topological band property, e.g. fragile topology \cite{ahn2019failure,po2019faithful,song2019all,song2021twisted}, and other correlated phases in twisted bilayer graphene \cite{lian2021twisted,bernevig2021twisted,liu2021theories}.

 The QAH effect also occurs in graphene multilayer moir\'e superlattices when the moir\'e bands are flat, sometimes with systematics that are different from those of the bilayer case. \onlinecite{chen2020tunable} observed hysterisis and a \textit{C}= 2 Chern insulator state at band filling $\nu=1$ in an ABC trilayer graphene/\textit{h}-BN moiré superlattice [Fig. \ref{fig15:TBG}(b)].
 At \textit{T}= 60 mK, the Hall resistance $\rho_{yx}$ is quantized to 13.0$\pm$ 0.2 k$\Omega$ for magnetic fields larger than $\sim$0.4 T, demonstrating the \textit{C} = 2 Chern insulator state.
 The Hall resistance drops to $\rho_{yx} \sim$ 8 k$\Omega$, much smaller than the quantized value at $\mu_0 H$ $\sim$ 0 T, suggesting that the Chern insulator state is stabilized by a magnetic field.
 Furthermore, when the carrier density \textit{n} and the displacement field \textit{D} are varied, $\rho_{xx}$ does not show a dip at the same point that $\rho_{yx}$ has a peak.
 This observation might be related to domain walls separating states with different Chern numbers; more studies are needed to clarify its physical origin.
-In addition to the QAH states observed at zero magnetic field, TBG Chern insulator phases at the finite magnetic field have been found and studied by many different groups \cite{nuckolls2020strongly,saito2021hofstadter,wu2021chern}.
-In many cases Chern insulators appear at surprisingly weak magnetic fields, suggesting the presence competing many-body ground states with different Chern numbers \cite{zhang2012chiral}.
+In addition to the QAH states observed at zero magnetic field, TBG Chern insulator phases at the finite magnetic field have been found and studied by many different groups \cite{nuckolls2020strongly,saito2021hofstadter,wu2021chern}. \addCXL{We notice that the Streda formula \cite{streda1982theory}, which relates the Chern number to the derivative of 2D electron density at which the charge gap occurs with respect to the applied magnetic field, provides a useful approach to demonstrate the appearance of Chern insulator phases.
+See for example ~\onlinecite{choi2021correlation,nuckolls2020strongly}, who use scanning tunneling microscopy to identify the gap densities, or \onlinecite{pierce2021unconventional,xie2021fractional} who use local compressibility measurements.
+The Streda formula approach has been less useful in magnetically doped \czchang {TI} because, we believe, disorder closes or substantially reduced the thermodynamic gaps.} In many cases, Chern insulators appear at surprisingly weak magnetic fields, suggesting the presence competing many-body ground states with different Chern numbers \cite{zhang2012chiral}.